-10-Calli-

 “Tell me about it.”

 "Then again, that would mean that you would have to get used to having a stick up your butt."
 Hyats'i laughed and pointed at my grimacing face with a knowing grin.
-I couldn't help myself, after carefully peeling the inner bark from the long strips, I tossed aside the parts I didn't need with my foot and gave him a snort of my own.
+I couldn't help myself, I tossed another bark in his pile with my foot and gave him a snort of my own.
 He had one of those ridiculous laughs that just didn't want to die.
 His cheeks were bright and pink, and when he smiled I couldn't help but think that I wanted to laugh at it too.

 He's ridiculous.